 Imagine if two of your neighbors got together, claimed they established a new town, and then “voted” to take your property from you using eminent domain.
 Crazy, right?
 Not in Colorado, where the owners of Woodcrest Homes battled a competing developer’s attempt to use eminent domain to take their property.

-After battling in the courts for the last four years, today the Institute for Justice has partnered with Woodcrest to formally petition the U.S. Supreme Court to resolve whether the Constitution allows private developers to grant themselves the right to use eminent domain to seize someone else’s private property for their own gain.
+After battling in the courts for four years, the Institute for Justice partnered with Woodcrest to formally petition the U.S. Supreme Court to resolve whether the Constitution allows private developers to grant themselves the right to use eminent domain to seize someone else’s private property for their own gain.

 In upholding the land grab, the Colorado Supreme Court wrote: “Permitting some private benefit by public taking may strike some as unusual.
 But Colorado is no stranger to this method of encouraging development.”

 Unlike most eminent domain laws, which require governments to engage in the taking, Colorado’s law cuts out the middleman and just lets private developers use eminent domain to hand land over to themselves.
 When it comes to property rights, Colorado’s law is more akin to the Wild West than a constitutional republic.